-Dr. Feldstein is a member of the American Philosophical Society, a Corresponding Fellow of the British Academy, a Fellow of the Econometric Society, and a Fellow of the National Association of Business Economists.
-He is a trustee of the Council on Foreign Relations and a member of the Trilateral Commission, the Group of 30, the American Academy of Arts and Sciences, and the Council of Academic Advisors of the American Enterprise Institute.
+Dr. Feldstein was a member of the American Philosophical Society, a Corresponding Fellow of the British Academy, a Fellow of the Econometric Society, and a Fellow of the National Association of Business Economists.
+He was a trustee of the Council on Foreign Relations and a member of the Trilateral Commission, the Group of 30, the American Academy of Arts and Sciences, and the Council of Academic Advisors of the American Enterprise Institute.

 Dr. Feldstein received honorary doctorates from several universities and was an Honorary Fellow of Nuffield College, Oxford.
 In 1977, he received the John Bates Clark Medal of the American Economic Association, a prize awarded every two years to the economist under the age of 40 who is judged to have made the greatest contribution to economic science.
 He authored more than 300 research articles in economics.
 He was also an economic adviser to several businesses and government organizations in the United States and abroad and was a regular contributor to the Wall Street Journal and other publications.